Ferdinand Magellan (railcar): Presidential use

 President Roosevelt's first trip in the Ferdinand Magellan was to Miami, Florida, where he boarded a Pan American World Airways flying boat for his trip to the Casablanca Conference in 1943.
 He traveled approximately 50000 mi in the car in the next two years, using it for the last time on a trip to Warm Springs, Georgia two weeks before he died there.

-Like other observation cars of its era, the Ferdinand Magellan had an open platform on the rear end of the car.
-Observation cars were normally placed at the end of a train, so that the occupants of the car had an unobstructed view in three directions.
+Like other private cars of its era, the Ferdinand Magellan had an open platform on the rear end of the car, giving the occupants an unobstructed view in three directions.
 This is the platform from which Harry Truman gave his "whistlestop" campaign speeches.
-During the campaign the car travelled more than 28000 mi, and Truman gave almost 350 speeches from the rear platform.
+During the campaign the car traveled more than 28000 mi, and Truman gave almost 350 speeches from the rear platform.
 The famous photograph of Truman holding the incorrect "Dewey Defeats Truman" headline was taken while the president was standing on the platform of the railcar.